 Homework is set every two weeks and based on retrieval of content taught in lesson or practise exam questions.
-Homework is set via Edulink.
+Homework is set via Satchel One

-All textbooks and resources are provided within lessons.
+Textbooks and Materials provided and needed: All textbooks and resources are provided within lessons.

 Year 8 History Course Description